tinytag/tinytag/README.md

   * High test coverage
   * A few hundred lines of code (just include it in your project!)

-## Usage

-tinytag only provides the minimum needed for _reading_ metadata, and presents it in a simple format.
+tinytag only provides the minimum needed for _reading_ meta-data.
-It can determine track number, total tracks, title, artist, album, year, duration and more.
+It can determine track number, total tracks, title, artist, album, year, duration and any more.

     from tinytag import TinyTag
     tag = TinyTag.get('/some/music.mp3')
-    print(f'This track is by {tag.artist}.')
+    print('This track is by %s.' % tag.artist)
-    print(f'It is {tag.duration:.2f} seconds long.')
+    print('It is %f seconds long.' % tag.duration)

 Alternatively you can use tinytag directly on the command line: